Joseph-D-Bradshaw/object-extractor/README.md

 # Object Extractor

+See the objectextractordemo.py for a demo.
+See objectextractor.py for the main extractor, all other programs are tools used to aid the synthetic dataset capture + training.

+---

 From when I was a final year student.

 A series of programs used to create synthetic data to artificially inflate existing datasets used in machine learning.